 2. Piezoelectric Harvesting at Scale

 While piezoelectric materials have long been used in sensors and actuators, recent advances in nanogenerator design have pushed their energy‑conversion efficiency into the range suitable for low‑power electronics.
 Footsteps on smart sidewalks, vehicle vibrations on bridges, or even the subtle tremors of a humming refrigerator can be harvested to trickle‑charge wearable sensors or IoT nodes.
-The key challenge lies in integrating these harvesters easily into infrastructure while maintaining durability under cyclic loading.
+The key challenge lies in integrating these harvesters naturally into infrastructure while maintaining durability under cyclic loading.

 3. Bio‑Inspired Sonar and Underwater Communication